coveooss/json-schema-for-humans/CONTRIBUTING.md

 `tox`

 ### With pytest directly
-`python3 -m pytest tests`
+`poetry run pytest tests`

 ## Adding a new template

 Just copy one of the existing template, change the name and start modifying.
-If you are looking for examples, you can run `python3 docs/generate_examples.py` from the root folder.
+If you are looking for examples, you can run `poetry run python docs/generate_examples.py` from the root folder.

 The examples will be in:
 * `docs/examples/examples_flat_default`